Nagyerdei Stadion: Second era (2014–present)

 On 22 May 2014, the first match of the Hungary national football team was played at the stadium in front of 20,000 spectators which ended with a 2–2 draw against Denmark national football team.
 The first goal was scored by the former Debrecen legend Dzsudzsák.
 Eriksen equalised the score in the 56th minute.
 The debutant Varga took the lead in the 69th minute again, but the score was equalised by Schöne in the 72nd minute.

 Géza Róka, director of Debreceni Vasutas Sport Club, said in an interview on Sport 1 that they are expecting 10,000-11,000 spectators on average in the 2014–15 season at the new Nagyerdei Stadium.
 If the club reach this achievement, it could have a positive effect on the finances of the club.
 The club celebrates the opening of the new stadium with a Hungarian League title.

+On 11 April 2024, it was confirmed that Hungary would host Israel at the stadium before the UEFA Euro 2024.
+On 8 June 2024, Hungary beat Israel 3-0 just one week before the UEFA Euro 2024.
+The goals were scored by Roland Sallai and Roland Varga.

+Israel were required to play their home matches at neutral venues due to the Israel–Hamas war.
+Therefore, on 22 March 2025, Israel hosted Estonia at the stadium to play their first match in the 2026 FIFA World Cup qualification (UEFA) series.
+The match ended with a 2-1 victory for Israel.

 Costs

 The Nagyerdei Stadion cost 45.2 million USD.
 The price per seat was US$2,222.
 In 2014, the arena was the 5th cost-effective building, overtaking the Groupama Arena of Ferencváros.